-Theatre practitioner Stanislavski maintained that only 10% of what’s actually going on in our heads is expressed through words, the remaining 90% lies bedded beneath the script.
+Theatre practitioner Stanislavski maintained that only 10% of what’s going on in our heads is expressed through words; the remaining 90% lies bedded beneath the script.
 This is subtext, and in Stanislavski’s own words, “[subtext] flows uninterruptedly beneath the words of the text, giving them life and a basis for existing… It is the subtext that makes us say the words we do in a play”.
-Or for our sake, a film.
+Or, for our sake, a film.

-Essentially, does it immediately make one think of something that one can pursue without speaking?
+Does it immediately make one think of something one can pursue without speaking?
 If it does, it is an actor’s verb, and these words will immediately enable the actor to respond and (hopefully) give you the performance you need.

 To accuse